 Here are the meal plan options.

-When religious observance prohibits the use of an electronic lockset, University Housing will provide students with standard keys so they may access their residence hall, individual room, and bathroom.
+When religious observance prohibits the use of an electronic lockset, Michigan Housing will provide students with standard keys so they may access their residence hall, individual room, and bathroom.

-If you have other accommodation needs, specify them on the Accommodations for Religious Observance Request form and we will work with you on an individual basis in an effort to meet your request.
+If you have other accommodation needs, indicate your need on the housing application and we will work with you on an individual basis in an effort to meet your request.